khudgins/documentation/console/console/reports.rst

 |

 To view reports, select Console > Reports.
 This selection will open a pane with four tabs.
-In the first tab, enStratus displays an Availability Report:
+In the first tab, Enstratius displays an Availability Report:

 .. figure:: ./images/systemStatus.png
    :width: 1147 px